Last Updated on September 18, 2019 by Inspire Malibu

 Alcohol Withdrawal and Detox Can be Fatal

 Heavy and prolonged use of alcohol results in serious health issues.
-Within 48 to 72 hours of withdrawal from alcohol, these individuals can develop a life threatening condition called Delirium Tremens (DTs).
+Within 48 to 72 hours of withdrawal from alcohol, these individuals can develop a life-threatening condition called Delirium Tremens (DTs).

-People who are older, have an acute medical illness, abnormal liver function, or those who have a history of seizures from earlier withdrawals are in grave danger of developing DTs.
+People who are older, have an acute medical illness, abnormal liver function, or who have a history of seizures from earlier withdrawals are in grave danger of developing DTs.

 The symptoms of Delirium Tremens can be severe, such as: